 By Erin Hoskins, chief marketing officer

-I joined continued's virtual work family three years ago after spending my entire career up to that point in a traditional brick-and-mortar office environment.
+I joined Continued's virtual work family four years ago after spending my entire career up to that point in a traditional brick-and-mortar office environment.
 I often get asked about the transition and what it's like to work for a 100 percent remote company.
 Here's what a typical day looks like for me, along with some of my favorite aspects of remote work!

 Now that I work remotely, I've fully embraced athleisure as a style and believe leggings ARE pants!
 My footwear changes throughout the day from slippers or tennis shoes—or boots today because it snowed.

 I get back from my walk a little before 7:00 am and wake up my son to get him started on breakfast.

 "Now that I work remotely, I've fully embraced athleisure as a style and believe leggings ARE pants!"